Close

 works to divert the runoff from the track

 • 17 passionate locals were involved in the Community Woodland project at Old Hall Woods.
 Bouth and 10 at 'TOPS' wood.
-Bessie Bank. near Oxen Park during the Rusland Horizons Landscape Partnership.
+Bessy Bank. near Oxen Park during the Rusland Horizons Landscape Partnership.

 • 47 volunteers committed and engaged.